cperves/moodle-block-my_external_privatefiles/README.md

 * This plugin use a capability block/my_external_privatefiles:can_retrieve_files_from_other_users that enable webservice account to donload files of other users
 * To improve security it is strongly recommended to generate token with IPrestriction on server side IPs

+## mnet warning usage
+this plugin may not work in MNet environments fully because the username in that conditions username is not unique

 ## Download

 ## Installation